 - Provides a flat amount per credit hour of enrollment, determined annually through the legislative process. - Requires maintaining a grade point average of 3.0 in postsecondary work and completion of at least twelve credit hours in the academic year for renewal. - 2.
-Top Scholars Award (\$1,500): Formerly known as the Challenger Award, this is awarded to the top student in each county who received an Academic Scholars Award.
-The amount of the award is calculated per semester in the same way as the \$600 award. - Provides a flat amount per credit hour of enrollment, determined annually through the legislative process. - 3.
-Medallion Scholars Award: 100% of tuition and fees for associate degree programs and 75% of tuition and fees for vocational programs. - Provides a flat amount per credit hour of enrollment, determined annually through the legislative process. - Requires maintaining a 2.75 grade point average in postsecondary work and completion of at least twelve credit hours in the academic year for renewal.
+Top Scholars Award: Formerly known as the Challenger Award, this is awarded to the top student in each county who received an Academic Scholars Award. - Provides a flat amount per credit hour of enrollment, determined annually through the legislative process.

+3. Medallion Scholars Award:

+- Provides a flat amount per credit hour of enrollment, determined annually through the legislative process. - Requires maintaining a 2.75 grade point average in postsecondary work and completion of at least twelve credit hours in the academic year for renewal.